skrt0215/skrt0215/README.md

 ## About Me

 I'm a senior Computer Science student at NYIT with a unique background in operations management.
-Before diving into software development, I spent years optimizing business operations—which taught me to think about problems from both technical and practical perspectives.
+Before diving into software development, I spent years optimizing business operations which has taught me to think about problems from both technical and practical perspectives.

 My approach is simple: build technology that solves real problems and creates measurable impact.
 Whether it's improving inventory accuracy, reducing data entry errors, or building ML models for predictive analytics, I focus on solutions that matter.